renzmann/renzmann.github.io/content/emacsd.md

 ### Linux {#linux}

 Very little to do here.
-Emacs on on Linux seems to "just work".
+Emacs on Linux seems to "just work".

 ```emacs-lisp
 (when (eq system-type 'gnu/linux)